BuzzFeed has a top 40 Alexa ranking in the USA and is literally one of the more shared websites in the world.

 Buzzfeed’s CEO himself stated, “We see a news story like artists reacting to the Syrian crisis originally by a reporter in our London office or a first-person essay about taking in Syrian refugees originally written in German from one of our Berlin reporters viewed over 3 million times because of translations to five languages.”

-The power that Buzzfeed has spans across borders and cultures, and it seems to only be growing.
+The power that Buzzfeed has spanned across borders and cultures, and it seems to only be growing.

 7. The variety of content fits all your needs – from Top 5 Ways to Cook Mac & Cheese to the latest news!